ayrat555/ayrat555.github.io/_posts/2018-08-26-be-productive-with-org-mode.md

 ---
 layout:     post
-title:      Be productive with Org mode
+title:      Be productive with Org-mode
 date:       2018-08-26
 summary:    Note manager and organizer
 categories: emacs